markevans/dragonfly/extra_docs/Analysers.md

 Analysing data for things like width, mime_type, etc. come under the banner of Analysis.

-Let's say we have a Dragonfly app and an image object (actually a {Dragonfly::Job Job} object):
+Let's say we have a Dragonfly app

     app = Dragonfly[:images]

+and an image object (actually a {Dragonfly::Job Job} object)...

     image = app.fetch('some/uid')

+...OR a Dragonfly model accessor...

+    image = @album.cover_image

 We can analyse it using any analysis methods that have been registered with the analyser.